hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 Now that we have the vocabulary to talk about CNNs in general, we turn our attention to a specific CNN-based image classifier, one that happens to be central to our original style transfer problem:
-[VGGNet][vgg-simonyan-etal].
+[VGGNet][arxiv-vgg-simonyan-etal].
 VGGNet was introduced as one of the contenders in 2014's ImageNet Challenge and secured the first and the second places in the localisation and classification tracks respectively.
-It was later described in great detail in [a paper that came out the following year][vgg-simonyan-etal].
+It was later described in great detail in [a paper that came out the following year][arxiv-vgg-simonyan-etal].
 The paper describes how a family of models  essentially composed of simple ($3 \times 3$) convolutional filters with increasing depth (11--19 layers) managed to perform so well at a range of computer vision tasks.